How to: Use the Call Stack Window

 By using the shortcut menu, you can choose whether to see calls between threads.

 The dialog boxes and menu commands you see might differ from those described in Help, depending on your active settings or edition.
 To change your settings, select Import and Export Settings on the Tools menu.
-For more information, see Customizing Development Settings.
+For more information, see Customizing Development Settings in Visual Studio.

 To display the Call Stack window in break mode or in run mode